Opposed-piston engine: 1880s to 1930s

 In 1914, the Simpson's Balanced Two-Stroke motorcycle engine was another opposed-piston engine using a single crankshaft beneath the centre of the cylinders with both pistons connected by levers.
 This engine was a crankcase compression design, with one piston used to uncover the transfer port, and the other to open the exhaust port.
 The advantage of this design was to avoid the deflector crowns for pistons used by most two-stroke engines at that time.

 Doxford Engine Works in the United Kingdom built large opposed-piston engines for marine use, with the first Doxford engine being installed in a ship in 1921.
 This diesel engine used a single crankshaft at one end of the cylinders and a crosshead for the opposing piston.
 After World War I, these engines were produced in a number of models, such as the P and J series, with outputs as high as 20000 hp.
 Production of Doxford engines in the UK ceased in 1980.

 Later opposed-piston diesel engines include the 1932 Junkers Jumo 205 aircraft engine built in Germany, which had two crankshafts, not using a design similar to the 1900–1922 Gobron-Brillié engines.

+From 1933 to 1938, Lancia had licensed Junkers design and implemented the opposed pistons layout for their Tipo 89 engine for use in the Lancia Ro NM military truck.
+It displaced 3,180 cc (194 cu in), used four horizontally opposed pistons, and was a two-stroke diesel.
+Eventually Lancia added on another two horizontally opposed pistons to the design, displacing 4,770 cc (291 cu in), and was named the Tipo 90 to power the updated Lancia Ro-Ro truck.
+Once the Lancia Ro was replaced by the Lancia 3Ro in 1939, the company switched to a more conventional inline five cylinder diesel; the first inline five cylinder diesel to be fitted to an automobile.